theKashey/react-imported-component/README.md

 # Hydrid render (CSR with prerendering)
 This library could support hybrid rendering (aka pre-rendering) compatible in two cases:
 - pre-render supports `state hydration`, like `getState` in [react-snap](https://github.com/stereobooster/react-snap).
 See our [example](https://github.com/theKashey/react-imported-component/tree/master/examples/hybrid/react-snap).
+- for [rendertron](https://github.com/GoogleChrome/rendertron) or [https://prerender.io](https://prerender.io) follow `react-snap` example, just dump `state` using `setTimeout`.
-- you are using `react-prerendered-component` to maintain component state until async chunk is not loaded.
+- You may use `react-prerendered-component` to maintain a component state until async chunk is not loaded.
 See example below.

 ### Works better in pair (boiled-place-less code splitting)
 You might not need to wait for all the chunks to be loaded before you can render you app -